Women's outfitweekendsmart casual

 Why it works

 Two pieces, multiple occasions.
 The midi skirt brings a-line silhouette in a neutral tone.
 The navy peacoat answers it — naval heritage in heavy melton wool.
-Cool meets warm — navy against camel, charcoal against ecru — is the most flattering cross-tonal pairing in the wardrobe.
+Navy against camel, charcoal against ecru — the most flattering cross-tonal pairing there is.

 Smart-casual sweet spot.
 Reads put-together at a restaurant, fine in most modern offices, never overdressed at a weekend event.